Skip to content

 Artificial intelligence is undoubtedly one of the most important terms for technology of the present and the future.
 The electronics industry plays a central role in effective functioning of AI-based systems, as it provides the necessary highly developed hardware.

 If there is one industrial sector that has sustainably changed our world over the last few decades, it is microelectronics.
-Electronic-based systems (EBS) are an integral part of our everyday lives, whether at work or in our private lives.
+These Electronic-based systems are an integral part of our everyday lives, whether at work or in our private lives.
 Many people do not realise that microelectronics developed and frequently produced in Austria as well are found in just about every modern car, smart phone or passport.

 93

-R&D facilities research and develop electronic-based systems
+R&D facilities research and develop microelectronic systems

 188